 The action groups made no attempt to de-escalate the tense situation-in fact they did exactly the opposite.
-Wenceslao Gímenez, together with Simón Gracia, hijacked a private car and from it machinegunned two policemen on guard duty in the centre of Barcelona in the middle of the day.
+Wenceslao Gímenez, together with Simón Gracia, hijacked a private car and from it machine-gunned two policemen on guard duty in the centre of Barcelona in the middle of the day.
 Here is the official police communiqué issued to the press:

 At 10.30 am. yesterday morning a private car drove along the Calle Provenza in the direction of the Paseo de General Mola and stopped outside the Banco de Vizcaya, situated at the junction of the above mentioned streets.
 Shots were fired from the passenger seat of this car at two officers of the Policia Armada on guard duty at the bank.
-This cowardly attack was successfully repelled by the police officers concerned but, however, the would-be murderers managed The people of Barcelona knew instinctively who were the real defenders of freedom.
+This cowardly attack was successfully repelled by the police officers concerned but, however, the would-be murderers managed to make good their escape.
+Police officer Manuel Rodriguez Carballeda was seriously wounded in the attack and had to be taken to the Hospital Militar del Generalissimo where he was operated on successfully.
+His colleague was not seriously wounded however and was allowed home within a matter of hours.
+A passing pedestrian, Concepcion Fermens Queralt, was also wounded in the attack.